KHAOULA-LAGHDAF/Stop-Word-Detection-TinyML-RaspberryPi/README.md

     *   Raspbian OS on Raspberry Pi
     *   RPi.GPIO (for Raspberry Pi GPIO control)
     *   SoundDevice or similar (for audio input)

+## 🎥 Demonstration Video

+A demonstration video showcasing the working model on the Raspberry Pi (where the LED lights up in response to the voice command).